Tim Abromaitis: Professional career

 After failing to receive a sixth year of college eligibility and going undrafted in the 2012 NBA draft, Abromaitis signed with ASVEL Lyon-Villeurbanne in France's top league.
 He averaged 9.4 points and 4.4 rebounds per game.
 For the 2013–14 season he moved to Strasbourg IG, playing in LNB Pro A and Euroleague competition.

 For the 2014–15 season, he played with Basketball Löwen Braunschweig in the highest German league.

 On July 14, 2015, he signed with Iberostar Tenerife of the Spanish Liga ACB.
 On April 30, 2017, he won the 2017 Basketball Champions League Final Four.

 On July 3, 2018, he re-signed with Iberostar Tenerife of the Spanish Liga ACB.
+In April 2019, he was named the Basketball Champions League quarterfinals MVP as he helped his team eliminate Hapoel Bank Yahav Jerusalem and advance to the Final Four.

 On July 8, 2019, Abromaitis signed a two-year deal with Russian club Zenit Saint Petersburg.
 He averaged 7.5 points and 3.7 rebounds per game.
+In December 2019, he had to miss a few weeks of playing due to a leg muscle sprain which he suffered in the Turkish Airlines Euroleague win over Fenerbahce.
 On July 15, 2020, he signed a two-year deal with Unicaja of the Liga ACB.

 On July 7, 2022, Abromaitis signed three-year contract with Lenovo Tenerife of the Liga ACB.

+In November 2023, he became the all*time leader for games played in the European competition with 87 games played.